The mooncake in Vietnam always appears in the mid-autumn festival, from the countryside to the urban area.

 If traditional Chinese cakes use glutinous rice flour filled with pure red bean paste and salted eggs or char siu, then traditional Vietnamese mooncakes are a mixture of sugar, fat, melon seeds, lime leaves, sausage or dried chicken, pumpkin jam, lotus jam, and roasted sesame.
 All the ingredients are mixed with Mai Que Lo wine and malt.

-Different parts of the ingredients and the round shape of the mooncakes have meanings to pray for good weather and rich agricultural products and wish for family reunification.
+Different parts of the ingredients and the round shape of the mooncakes have meanings, such as praying for good weather and rich agricultural products and wishing for family reunification.

 The way of making traditional moon cakes is also very sophisticated.
-Mooncake ingredients have to be prepared long before, even a few months in advance.
+The ingredients have to be prepared long before, even a few months in advance.

-Red sugar is cooked with pineapple or lemon, malt, and ash water (that comes from the ashes of the rice straw).
-After cooking well, this liquid is put in a jar and kept from two to three months until it has a beautiful color before making the cakes.
+Red sugar is cooked with pineapple or lemon, malt, and ash water (from the rice straw’s ashes).
+After cooking well, this liquid is put in a jar and kept for two to three months until it has a beautiful color before making the cakes.

 This sugar liquid is mixed with the cake crust powder so that when baked, the cakes have a nice brown color and are soft after baking one day.

 The sticky mooncake crust is made from glutinous rice flour.
-After roasted and finely ground, the flour is mixed with sugar water, a little cooking oil, and grapefruit oil for fragrance.
+After being roasted and finely ground, the flour is mixed with sugar water, a little cooking oil, and grapefruit oil to create a fragrance.

-The sugar water here is different from baking sugar, which only dissolves the sugar with hot water, not cooked, and left it for a long time.
+The sugar water here differs from baking sugar, which only dissolves the sugar with hot water, not cooking, and keeps it for a long time.

-The difference of Vietnamese traditional sticky mooncake is the light scent but the pure aroma of pomelo oil.
+The difference between Vietnamese traditional sticky mooncakes is the light scent and the pure aroma of pomelo oil.

-The people collect the grapefruit flowers in March, then steam to extract the pure oil.
-Grapefruit oil used in mooncakes or Vietnamese sweet soup is a typical flavor of the Vietnamese.
+In March, the people collect the grapefruit flowers and steam them to extract the pure oil.
+Grapefruit oil, used in mooncakes, has a typical Vietnamese flavor.

-The crust of the mooncakes has many changes as well.
-Depending on their taste preferences, the baker can be creative by mixing different ingredients such as bamboo charcoal, cocoa powder, green tea powder, purple sweet potato powder.
+The crust of the mooncakes also changes.
+Depending on their taste preferences, the baker can be creative by mixing ingredients such as bamboo charcoal, cocoa powder, green tea powder, and purple sweet potato powder.

-The cake surface is not only embossed according to the existing traditional style, but there are cakes decorated with Vietnamese flowers and different colors, like a painting.
+The cake surface is embossed according to the traditional style, and the cakes are decorated with Vietnamese flowers and different colors, like a painting.

-Some people also make multi-layer crusts with the eye-catching colors interwoven, creating various colorful mooncakes for the exciting festival.
+Some people also make multi-layer crusts with eye-catching colors interwoven, creating colorful mooncakes for the exciting festival.

-For the sticky mooncakes, besides traditional cakes, there are now a variety of fillings like grilled cakes.
-Also, different kinds of mooncakes from Singapore, Taiwan are introduced in Vietnam, making the sticky mooncakes more abundant.
+For sticky mooncakes, besides traditional cakes, there are now a variety of fillings, like grilled cakes.
+Also, different kinds of mooncakes from Singapore and Taiwan are introduced in Vietnam, making the sticky mooncakes more abundant.

-Nowadays, most families in the Vietnamese map can make mooncakes using already-prepared ingredients sold in the bakery stores, including crust powder and fillings.
+Nowadays, most families on the Vietnamese map can make mooncakes using already-prepared ingredients sold in bakery stores, including crust powder and fillings.

 The flavors of moon cakes have differences from traditional cakes to modern ones.

-The bakers can add various ingredients to the mooncake fillings that strongly influence the flavour of the cake.
+The bakers can add various ingredients to the mooncake fillings that strongly influence the flavor of the cake.

-Mixed filling mooncakes include many kinds of fillings with various flavours from the sea – such as lobster, scallops, fish fins, or salmon, and nuts – such as pumpkin seeds, peanuts, and walnut.
-Under the talented hands of the bakers, these ingredients combine perfectly to become a fine taste.
+Under the talented hands of the bakers, these ingredients combine perfectly to become a delicate taste.
 These flavors have become a delicious, nutritious, and unique cake in the Mid-Autumn Festival.

-With salted-egg-yolk mooncakes, they have the characteristic aroma of egg yolks, salty taste, fatty taste, and light aromas of mung beans or lotus seeds.
-The egg yolk is in the middle of the cake, surrounded by a layer of smooth mung beans and a thin crispy crust.
+Salted egg yolk mooncakes have the characteristic aroma of egg yolks, salty taste, fatty taste, and light aromas of mung beans or lotus seeds.
+The egg yolk is in the middle of the cake, surrounded by a layer of smooth mung beans and a thin, crispy crust.

-With some types of sticky mooncakes in Hanoi, you will find the delicate flavour, and light scent of grapefruit flowers, along with the soft, sweet, greasy, and right-toned fleshy taste.
-Especially the outer is made from glutinous rice, so you will smell the gentle scent of the new sticky smell.
+With some sticky mooncakes in Hanoi, you will find the delicate flavor and light scent of grapefruit flowers, along with the soft, sweet, greasy, and right-toned fleshy taste.
+The outer part is made from glutinous rice, so you will smell the gentle scent of the new sticky smell.
 All combined to form an irresistible taste.

 The development of society has brought about new conceptions of nutrition.
-And today, the economic conditions of Vietnamese families are all improved, so the moon cakes are no longer an eager gift waiting for everyone.
+Today, the economic conditions of Vietnamese families have all improved, so the moon cakes are no longer an eager gift waiting for everyone.

 Mooncakes became an expensive gift to give or to make a relationship.
 Besides, many people do not want to eat moon cakes because of the sweetness and fatness higher than normal nutritional standards.